civican/legisinfo/42-1/bills/C-45/bill_text.md

     the Minister of National Defence to designate military police;

-    exempting, on any terms and conditions that are specified in the regulations, a member of a police force or of the military police that has been designated under paragraph (a), and other persons acting under the direction and control of the member, from the application of any provision of Division 1 of Part 1 or of the regulations;
+    exempting, on any terms and conditions that are specified in the regulations, a member of a police force or of the military police that has been designated under paragraph (a), and other persons acting under the direction and control of the member, from the application of **all or** any **of the provisions** of Division 1 of Part 1 or of the regulations;

-    respecting the issuance, suspension, cancellation, duration and terms and conditions of a certificate, other document or, in exigent circumstances, an approval to obtain a certificate or other document, that is issued to a member of a police force or of the military police that has been designated under paragraph (a) for the purpose of exempting the member from the application of any provision of this Act or of the regulations;
+    respecting the issuance, suspension, cancellation, duration and terms and conditions of a certificate, other document or, in exigent circumstances, an approval to obtain a certificate or other document, that is issued to a member of a police force or of the military police that has been designated under paragraph (a) for the purpose of exempting the member from the application of **all or** any **of the provisions** of this Act or of the regulations;

     respecting the detention, storage and disposition of or other dealing with cannabis;